-Emma Matsuda is a Melbourne-born multimedia artist who works primarily with photography, video, and sound.
-She utilises post production tools to manipulate and re-shape the everyday, often exploring the psychological implications and potentiality of colour.
-At times lushly indulgent, and at other times thought-provoking - she blurs the lines between reality and fiction, intention and happenstance.
-Since graduating with a BFA in Photography from Melbourne's renowned Victorian College of the Arts in 2012, she has since gone on to work in the film industry; producing, filming and editing various music videos and short films, including working on one feature (Under A Kaleidoscope, 2014), where she won Best Cinematography Award at Melbourne Underground Film Festival.
-Most recently she has been experimenting with digital algorithms and collaborating with artificial intelligence — exploring its' ability to interrupt human volition and create unexpected results in art.
+Emma Matsuda is a Melbourne-born artist who works primarily with photography, video, and sound.
+They utilise post production tools to manipulate and reshape the everyday, often exploring the psychological implications and potentiality of colour.
+At times lushly indulgent, and at other times thought-provoking — they blur the lines between reality and fiction, intention and happenstance.
+Since graduating with a BFA in Photography from Melbourne's prestigious Victorian College of the Arts (faculty of the University of Melbourne) in 2012, Emma's practice has expanded from photography to a wider range of audiovisual mediums, incorporating new technologies such as QR scanning and other interactive technologies.
+In recent work they have been experimenting with digital algorithms and collaborating with artificial intelligence — exploring its' ability to interrupt human volition and create unexpected results in art.